-When asked to share possession of valuable goods (e.g., food or toys), 2 year-olds often experience it as a loss and a threat.
+When asked to share possession of valuable goods (e.g., food or toys), two-year-olds often experience it as a loss and a threat.
 They show resistance.
-Potential returns or exchange are under their radar, not yet a considered option.
-Things change by 3 years.
+Potential returns or exchanges are under their radar, not yet a considered option.
+Things change by three years of age.
 Children understand exchange and trading.
-However they start with a marked trend toward self-maximizing gains in such trades (a lot for me and a minimum to others).
-This starting trend appears universal, even if it is more or less prevalent across cultures (Rochat et al., 2009).
-If children do understand the alienability of possession, there are still remnants of the absolutist, unalienable sense of possession characterizing Level 4.
+However, they start with a marked trend toward self-maximizing gains in such trades (a lot for me and a minimum to others).
+This starting trend appears universal even if it is more or less prevalent across cultures (Rochat et al., 2009).
+If children do understand the alienability of possession, there are still remnants of the absolutist, unalienable sense of possession characterizing level four.

-For example, in one study we enticed 3 year-olds to barter some stickers from their collection, to obtain a much more valuable sticker from the Experimenter (bigger, much more colorful and fancy).
-If the child accepted, the Experimenter asked her to make a bid.
-Following the procedure, the Experimenter then turned down the child's bid, asking the child to make another one.
-What we find is that the 3 year-olds often make a second bid that is unchanged compared to the first one.
+For example, in one study we enticed three-year-olds to barter some stickers from their collection to obtain a much more valuable sticker from the experimenter (bigger, much more colorful and fancy).
+If the child accepted, the experimenter asked her to make a bid.
+Following the procedure, the experimenter then turned down the child's bid, asking the child to make another one.
+What we found is that three-year-olds often make a second bid that is unchanged compared with the first one.
 They do not demonstrate an understanding of trading and what it would take to eventually conclude the exchange (i.e., make a different, higher bid; Rochat, Winning, & Berg, in preparation).

-Three year-olds do understand sharing, but are not particularly inclined to practice it.
-They develop the notion that possessed objects can be given or exchanged, but their motive is strongly biased toward self-maximizing gains.
+Three-year-olds do understand sharing but are not particularly inclined to practice it.
+They develop the notion that possessed objects can be given or exchanged, but their motive is strongly biased toward selfmaximizing gains.

-In one study we ask children to split 7 or 8 candies between themselves and an experimenter, distributing the candies in their respective containers.
-After a few rounds, the Experimenter then told the children that they are going to continue the sharing, but this time with a change of rule: the child now has to make two piles of candies, the experimenter choosing which pile she wants (biblical or "perfect sharing" condition).
-We found that 3 year-olds are significantly more equitable in their distribution in the perfect sharing condition compared to the one where they distribute the candies (Rochat et al, 2009).
+In another study, we asked children to split seven or eight candies between themselves and an experimenter, distributing the candies in their respective containers.
+After a few rounds, the experimenter then told the children that they were going to continue the sharing, but this time with a rule change: the child now had to make two piles of candies, with the experimenter choosing which pile she wanted (biblical or "perfect sharing" condition).
+We found that three-year-olds were significantly more equitable in their distribution in the perfect sharing condition compared with the one where they distribute the candies (Rochat et al., 2009).
 This result clearly shows that children understand sharing, thus the alienability of what is possessed, but are very astutely guided by an absolute drive toward the self-maximizing gains.
-At this 5th Level, the feeling of gaining dominates the child's sense of alienable possession.
+At this fifth level, the feeling of gaining dominates the child's sense of alienable possession.

-Level 6 of explicit ownership unfolds by 5 years with the development of ethical possession.
-The novelty of this Level is that children understand and experience possession at a meta-conceptual level.
+Level six (sixty months).
+Level six of explicit ownership unfolds by five years of age with the development of ethical possession.
+The novelty of this level is that children understand and experience possession at a meta-conceptual level.
 They now factor what others might feel and think while trading with them.
-Children not only possess something that they construe as potentially tradable, hence alienable (Level 5), but also that a possession as property can be given or exchanged based on what other people want or need.
+Children not only possess something that they construe as potentially tradable, hence alienable (level five), but also that a possession as property can be given or exchanged based on what other people want or need.
 They develop an explicit sense of justice.
-They also develop a sense of fairness that they assume is shared with others and should rule exchanges.
+They also develop a sense of fairness that they assume is shared with others and should rule exchanges (see also, Blake & Harris, this volume; Friedman, Neary, Defeyter, & Malcolm, this volume).